Squarespace radically revamps its web design tools for the first time in 10 years

 For the first time, Squarespace users can also create overlapping images, opening up tons of opportunities for a dynamic interface.
 In another first, users can now stretch images all the way to the edge of the screen for a full-bleed layout.

 “Images are the most compelling thing you can put on a screen, and the bigger they are, the more impact they have,” says senior product manager Jeff Aldrich during a live demo.
-(Squarespace’s main competitor, Wix, also offers a full-bleed layout, but Aldrich says it’s available only on Wix’s Pro plan, which is more geared toward professional web designers.)
+(Squarespace’s main competitor, Wix, also offers a full-bleed layout, but it’s only available on Editor X, an advanced creation platform that’s more geared toward professional web designers.)

 Fluid Engine is the result of several incremental updates that have happened over the years.
 But the fundamental idea for such a major overhaul was to make web design more accessible for those who don’t know a thing about it—and more efficient for those who do.
 Amateurs can choose from thousands of templates and make them their own, while pros have less reason to learn custom code.